 KFileMetaData provides a simple library for extracting the text and metadata from a number of different files.
-This library is typically used by file indexers to retreive the metadata.
+This library is typically used by file indexers to retrieve the metadata.
 This library can also be used by applications to write metadata.

 Using the library